Jana-Marie/STM32-HAL-I2C-Peripheral-Library/README.md

 # STM32_I2C_Slave_Example

-This repo contains a simple library and an example to use a STM as I2C slave.
+This repo contains a simple library and an example to use a STM as I2C peripheral (deprecated term: „slave“).
 It allows you to define a register map with auto-incremental read and write requests.

 ### Usage

-Before you include and set up the library as below, the I2S peripheral has to be configured (e.g. via CubeMX).
+Before you include and set up the library as below, the I2S hardware peripheral has to be configured (e.g. via CubeMX).
 This is not covered here.

 ```
 #include "i2c_slave.h"